 Yes, you can do repeat hikes.
 We did about 50% of our 52 hikes at the same places, but of course a part of the fun is checking out new trails and scenery.

 Is there a list of hikes I need to complete?

 No, this is about you making a commitment and getting outdoors more, so it can be something from a walk in your local wilderness trail to a full-fledged mountaineering expedition.
 If you are local to Southern California, you are welcome to join us or our local hikes, we host a beginner and advanced hike each month so that people can meet each other.
-Our partners, AllTrails, was generous enough to create an exclusive list of the top 52 hikes in each of the 50 states; download it here!
-In addition, we find a lot of challengers get hiking ideas from searching what others have posted using hashtag #52HikeChallenge2016.
+Our partners, AllTrails, was generous enough to create an exclusive list of the top 52 hikes in each of the 50 states; download it here or view it on our Google Drive here!
+In addition, we find a lot of challengers get hiking ideas from searching what others have posted using hashtag #52HikeChallenge2017.
 Searching this in Instagram reveals a lot of cool places to put on your bucket list, click this link to see what other challengers are sharing.

 How do I find hikes?

 Check out our Finding Trails page, you can also do an online search, or buying a local hiking book. :)

 How will you keep track of my hikes?

 We will be using social media and a bit of the honor system.
 To do this, we ask that you post a picture of your hike on social media and tell us what hike number it is by using hashtags.
 For example, hike one will be #hike1, hike two will be #hike2, and so on, as well as tagging us at #52HikeChallenge2017 and @52HikeChallenge so that we can see your progress.
 We also hope that in the process you encourage more friends and family to get outdoors and join you!
 In addition, we have provided Hiking Logs for you to download and strongly encourage you to keep track of your hikes to help you stay motivated.
 Please be sure to tell us where some of your favorite hiking spots are when you finish the challenge!